arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 Follow the steps below to replace Alvik's battery and reset the battery management system (BMS):

 1. **Turn Alvik OFF**.
-2. **Unplug Arduino Nano ESP32** board from the Alvik's body.
-3. **Re-install Arduino Nano ESP32’s MicroPython bootloader** by following [**this guide**](https://docs.arduino.cc/micropython/basics/board-installation/).
-4. **Remove the existing battery**: carefully take the old battery out of its compartment.
+2. **Remove the existing battery**: carefully take the old battery out of its compartment.
-5. **Tighten the battery holder terminals** pull the + and – terminals slightly toward the center to ensure they make good contact with the battery terminals.
-6. **Insert the new battery**: place the new battery into the holder, ensuring it is securely connected.
+3. **Insert the new battery**: place the new battery into the holder, ensuring it is securely connected.
 To confirm proper contact, use a multimeter (set to 20V) to measure the battery holder terminals (+ & -); it should show the battery's voltage.
-7. **Reconnect the Nano ESP32**: If you are using a different controller or have used the robot in another manner, reconnect the Nano ESP32.
+4. **Tighten the battery holder terminals** pull the + and – terminals slightly toward the center to ensure they make good contact with the battery terminals.
-8. **Connect the Nano ESP32 to your computer** using the USB cable, while the Alvik switch is in OFF position.
+5. **Connect the Nano ESP32 to your computer** using the USB cable, while the Alvik switch is in OFF position.
-9. **Once the battery begins charging**, switch ON Alvik, like the image below.
+6. **Switch ON Alvik,** like the image below.

 ![Charging blink](assets/charging.gif)